-More than 650,000 people are slated to attend The Toronto Christmas Market during the 2018 Holiday Season.
-But the popular holiday festival isn’t just the largest event to grace Toronto’s Historic Distillery District every year, its mere existence was once integral to the Distillery’s survival as a neighbourhood.
+More than 650,000 people are slated to attend The Toronto Christmas Market during the 2019 Holiday Season.
+But the popular holiday festival, which is celebrating its 10 anniversary, isn’t just the largest event to grace Toronto’s Historic Distillery District every year, its mere existence was once integral to the Distillery’s survival as a neighbourhood.

 It was 2010 and Matthew Rosenblatt and his co-investors, who bought the former Gooderham & Worts Whiskey Distillery from its British owners in 2001, had a big problem.

 No one knew The Distillery existed.

 From the very beginning, It was always the plan to turn The Distillery into a thriving tourist destination and neighbourhood with unique shops, restaurants and culture.
 Rosenblatt remembers walking through the grounds on that first tour envisioning where the now iconic cafes, galleries and shops would go.